The invisible list.

 Here's what I found...

 Everyone struggles from self-doubt at times - but women far more so.
-The competence-confidence connection isn't linear, and there's a big difference between the sexes on this one.
+The competence-confidence connection isn't linear, and there's a big difference between the sexes.
 Men lean towards over-confidence in their abilities, while women lean the other way.
 Our lack of confidence has huge implications - undervaluing our worth leads us to settle for less pay, stops us from applying for promotions and jobs we deserve, and leads to us taking on more than we should.
+Here's why:

-1. High expectations - There is a very clear social mould that women are socialised to fit into, from an early age.
-The way we should sit, look, act, eat, work and care for others is prescriptive and reinforced constantly.
-In an effort to fit that mould, we criticise and self-regulate, over-analyse, downplay our effort and highlight our shortcomings.
+There is a very clear social mould that women are socialised to fit into from an early age.
+How we should sit, look, act, eat, work and care for others is prescriptive and reinforced constantly.
+To fit that mould, we criticise, self-regulate, over-analyse, downplay our efforts, and highlight our shortcomings.
 That inner critic leads us to under-evaluate our true performance.

-3. Male overconfidence - The comparative over-confidence of men gives them a huge advantage in the work place.
-Because they overestimate their abilities, men are more likely to put their ideas forward, to speak up, to call out decisions they think are wrong and to sustain failure or criticism.
-With women at one extreme, and men at the other, it's no wonder there's such a big gap.
+The comparative over-confidence of men gives them a huge advantage in the work place.
+Because they overestimate their abilities, men are more likely to put their ideas forward, speak up, call out decisions they think are wrong, and sustain failure or criticism.
+With women at one extreme and men at the other, it's no wonder there's such a big gap.

-5. The Appearance Tax- Women are socialised into the importance of their appearance from an early age.
-Not only are we supposed to be amazing, we're supposed to look amazing while we do it.
-Our body image has been so closely tied to our overall worth, that we experience crushing internal and external pressure to meet unrealistic beauty standards.
-The work that goes into attempting to achieve that - and the guilt that comes from failing to - consumes far too much energy that could be directed into our competence.
-Female leaders are scrutinised for their appearance in ways that men couldn't begin to imagine (check out any Facebook thread about the New Zealand PM for fast and accessible evidence of this) and all this distraction undermines a focus on our confidence.
+Women are socialised into the importance of their appearance from birth.
+Not only are we supposed to be amazing, we're supposed to look amazing while we do it - even when we work remotely!
+Our body image is so closely tied to our worth that we experience crushing internal and external pressure to meet unrealistic beauty standards.
+The work that goes into attempting to achieve that - and the guilt that comes from failing to - consumes energy that could be directed into our competence.
+Don’t worry; there’s marketing for that: you can cover that exhaustion with even more products!
+Not only that, but the products that are sold to us to meet this tax pose a greater economic burden than equivalent products marketed to men (the infamous ‘pink tax.’)

-Unsurprisingly, all of the factors that contribute to the confidence gap are fecking tiring.
-They'd be enough to send us into an exhausted heap - but those things aren't all that are burning us out.
-We're also taking on a hugely unfair emotional burden at work and home and the globally observed increase in stress levels since the pandemic is hitting women harder at every step.
+Unsurprisingly, all factors contributing to the confidence gap are tiring.
+They'd be enough to send us into an exhausted heap - but those things aren't all burning us out.
+We're also taking on a hugely unfair emotional burden at work and home, and the Stress Gap means women are hit harder at every step.

 Again, why?